If you enjoy the Little Nightmares series and need recommendations for what to play next, you’ve come to the right place!

 There are also several scripted chase sequences that demand quick reflexes as you try to utilize Yarny’s unique thread-weaving abilities.

-Platforms: Windows, PS4, Xbox One, Nintendo Switch, iOS, Android
+Platforms: Windows, PS4, Xbox One, Switch, iOS, Android

-While its first-person POV greatly differs from that of Little Nightmares, Hello Neighbor explores similar themes of children finding themselves in dangerous situations.
+While its first-person POV greatly differs from that of Little Nightmares, Hello Neighbor explores similar themes of children in dangerous predicaments.

 You’re cast as a young boy who decides to sneak into his neighbor’s house after he witnesses some suspicious behavior.

-What he ends up finding is anything but ordinary as his neighbor’s house begins to spiral out into a never-ending labyrinth filled with hidden passageways, locked rooms, and deadly contraptions.
+What he finds is anything but ordinary as the neighbor’s house transforms into a labyrinth filled with hidden passageways, locked rooms, and deadly contraptions.

 Like Little Nightmares, the goal of the game is to escape in the face of a hostile AI that’s constantly adapting and reacting to your actions.